What is the University “Archives”?

 - E-Mail If you don't wish to use the form, our e-mail address is email@example.com

-- If you don't have AIM, you can IM us by going to the Library Home Page
+- You can IM us by going to the Library Home Page during staffed hours.

 Hints when using IM with our librarians.